 We know music can bring us joy and calm.
 Music is an essential part of human life, and it's often said that music is the language of the soul.
 But did you know that learning an instrument or music has actually been proven to help shape the way we learn and can also play a pivotal factor in personality development?

-When children are first learning to play an instrument, it's not uncommon for them to get frustrated and even want to quit but perseverance is an important lesson for any child in any endeavour.
+When children are first learning to play an instrument, it's not uncommon for them to get frustrated and even want to quit but perseverance is an important lesson for any child in any endeavor.
 There is evidence that music lessons can have a positive effect on their personality development during the growth years.

 What are the benefits of music?